nterreri/thesis/report/chapter4.md

 # System Design and Implementation {#Chapter4}

 > *"Out of all the documentation that software projects normally generate, was
-> there anything that could truly be considered an eningeering document?"* The
+> there anything that could truly be considered an eningeering document?" ...
-> answer that came to me was, *"Yes, there was such a document, and only one--the source code."*
+ "Yes, there was such a document, and only one--the source code."*
 **J. Reeves, 2001**

 This chapter describes the most interesting aspects of the delivered system